missabawse/volunteer-telegram-bot/README.md

 ## Maintenance

-The bot automatically runs maintenance tasks every hour:
+The bot automatically runs maintenance tasks:

+### Hourly Tasks
 - Check for volunteer promotions
-- Mark inactive volunteers
 - Send celebration broadcasts

+### Monthly Tasks (1st of each month at 9:00 AM)
+- Update volunteer statuses based on commitments
+- Mark volunteers inactive if they have < 3 commitments
+- Promote probation volunteers to active if they have ≥ 3 commitments
+- Reset commitment counters for new month
+- Send monthly status report to admin channel

+### Manual Commands
+- `/monthly_report` - Manually trigger monthly processing
+- `/volunteer_status_report` - View current status without processing

 ## Security Notes